ormfoundation/NORMA-1/README.txt

 If NORMA is not functioning after the first dev build (the first clue will be in the file new dialog, which will simply say 'ORMModel' instead of 'Object-Role Modeling File') then you will need to reset the VSIX installation following the directions from the readme in the VSIXInstall/VS2015 directory.
 This should be required only after the first build, or in situations indicated in the readme.

+The VS2017 build is significantly different from previous builds.
+The procedure is documented on the NORMS-plus website.